blinklet/blog-posts/Containerlat-BGP-Security/IRRd-and-bgpq4-setup.md

 exec irrd --config /etc/irrd.yaml --foreground
 ```

-The script follows a strict startup sequence:

-1. **PostgreSQL** starts first.
-The script initializes a fresh database cluster on the first run, tunes a few key parameters (`random_page_cost`, `work_mem`), and creates the `irrd` database with the required `pgcrypto` extension.
-2. **Redis** starts next with persistence disabled (the `--save ""` and `--appendonly no` flags) because lab data does not need to survive a container restart.
-3. **`irrd_database_upgrade`** runs the schema migration that creates IRRd's internal tables.
-4. If a file exists at */etc/irrd/lab-irr-base.rpsl* (either copied into the image or bind-mounted), the script loads those RPSL objects automatically using `irrd_load_database`.
-This is how we will populate the IRR with our lab's routing policy data.
-5. Finally, **IRRd** starts in the foreground with `--foreground`, so Docker sees it as the container's main process.
+The startup sequence is: PostgreSQL → Redis (no persistence) → schema migration → RPSL data load → IRRd foreground.
+The code comments explain each step.

+> **Note:** The [IRRd deployment docs](https://irrd.readthedocs.io/en/stable/admins/deployment/#postgresql-configuration) recommend creating a dedicated `irrd` database role with a password and explicit grants.
+That is the right approach for production.
+In this lab container, PostgreSQL is local and disposable, so the entrypoint connects as the `postgres` superuser with `trust` authentication to keep things simple.

-### The IRRd Configuration File
+### The IRRd configuration file

-IRRd reads its configuration from a YAML file.
-The [full configuration reference](https://irrd.readthedocs.io/en/stable/admins/configuration/) has dozens of options, but our lab needs very few of them.
+See the [full configuration reference](https://irrd.readthedocs.io/en/stable/admins/configuration/) for all options.
+A lab instance needs very few.

-Create the file *irrd-lab/irrd.yaml*:
+Create *irrd.yaml*:

 ```yaml
 irrd: